abhinavprakash199/-Device-Characterization-Lab/README.md

 ![photo_2023-02-28_12-19-57 (7)](https://user-images.githubusercontent.com/120498080/221779979-d7111ba6-a735-45f4-a320-d83ca23e0ea1.jpg)

+# Week 9: MOSFET Characterisation and LDR
+---
 ## Light Dependent Resistor
 LDR (Light Dependent Resistor) as the name states is a special type of resistor that works on the photoconductivity principle means that resistance changes according to the intensity of light.
 Its resistance decreases with an increase in the intensity of light.
 It is often used as a light sensor, light meter, Automatic street light, and in areas where we need to have light sensitivity.
 It is also called a Light Sensor.

+Light-dependent resistors made with photosensitive semiconductor materials like Cadmium Sulphides (CdS), lead sulfide, lead selenide, indium antimonide, or cadmium selenide and they are placed in a Zig-Zag shape.

+CdS is a semiconductor with a band gap of 2.42 eV and a maximum absorption peak of 514 nm wavelength which shows CdS can absorb visible light and UV light within a wavelength of ≤ 514 nm.

 ![image](https://user-images.githubusercontent.com/120498080/224896560-44818bb4-5268-48d0-ac3d-ec8fb69bb66e.png)

 LDR are usually available in 5mm, 8mm, 12mm, and 25mm dimensions.